ninest/drink-if-exists/README.md

 ```
 deno run --allow-net mod.ts
 ```

+The [NPMS API](https://npms.io/) was used to find NPM packages.
+To check if a Deno package exists, [database.json](https://github.com/denoland/deno_website2/blob/master/database.json) from [deno.land/x](https://deno.land/x/) (third party modules) is scraped.

 ### Folder structure
 The app is located in the `src/` folder, with the entry point being `mod.ts`.